ontodev/howl/README.md

   - allow comments
   - PREFIX now uses `:> `, for consistency
   - TYPE now uses `:> `, for consistency
+  - absolute IRIs don't have to be wrapped in angle brackets
 - 0.1.1
   - add cross-platform support: Clojure and ClojureScript
   - add cross-platform API in `api.cljc`